benlau/quickflux/README.md

 **enabled[Property]**

-If this property is set to false, all the signal and callback will not be invokved.
+If this property is set to false, all the signal and callback will not be invoked.
 This include the "dispatched" signal and callback registered via the "on()" function.

 **filter[Property]**